 Good question.
 I’ve tested Monotony with quite a lot of RSS and Atom feeds and subscribing to a feed will work if the feed adheres to standard feed syndication formats.
 However, sometimes feeds don’t do this, and this may cause problems.
 Please let me know which feed is affected and I’ll have a look.

-Can I use Monotony with Growl notifications when running on OS X 10.8?
+Can I use Monotony with Growl notifications?

 Yes, you can.
 Support for this feature has been added in Monotony 1.3.